gohugoio/hugo/content/tutorials/creating-a-new-theme.md

 ### Dynamic

-A ***dynamic*** home page?
+A ***dynamic*** homepage?
 Because Hugo is a _static website_ generator, the word _dynamic_ seems odd, doesn't it?
-But this means arranging for your home page to reflect the content in your website automatically, each time Hugo renders it.
+But this means arranging for your homepage to reflect the content in your website automatically, each time Hugo renders it.

-To accomplish that, later we'll add an iterator to your home page template.
+To accomplish that, later we'll add an iterator to your homepage template.

 ## Article

-Now that Hugo is successfully rendering your home page with static content, let's add more pages to your website.
-We'll display some new articles as a list on your home page; and we'll display each article on its own page, too.
+Now that Hugo is successfully rendering your homepage with static content, let's add more pages to your website.
+We'll display some new articles as a list on your homepage; and we'll display each article on its own page, too.

 Hugo has a command to generate an entry skeleton for new content, just as it does for websites and themes: